School Snacks for Success

 Create Snack Packs for a Great Team-Building Event!

 This is a great community service project for big groups, especially kids.
 We’ve received school snack packs from groups like the Bellevue Kiwanis Club, employees at the Westin Bellevue and the West Bellevue Chapter of the National League of Young Men.
 Students at Jing Mei Elementary even made it part of their Kindness Counts Challenge!
 Each group included healthy snacks as well as a personal note with words of encouragement for the snack recipient.

 “The students…love the note, they are surprised and smiling after reading it,” a Family Connections Center staff member said.
 “They ask who wrote the note and why.
 I say that the nice volunteer that prepared the food bag wanted to wish him/her a good day or write kind words and good wishes.
 Including a note is a great idea because the students feel appreciated.”

 Building snack packs is a fun and interactive way to raise awareness about the need in our community and help stop grumbling tummies in Bellevue classrooms.
-Here are some suggestions for items to include in your snack packs:
+You can even host a drive to collect snack items.
+Here are some suggestions for items to include in your school snack packs:

 - Dried fruit

 - Notes (or drawings) of encouragement!